-Chewing The Fat: Play Act Cards (PAC) is a card game originally developed as a way to devise scenes with actors for our film work Idle Acts whilst on residency in Beeston, South Leeds.
-It was designed and configured in this form for HER-MIT Projects 'Fag Packet Gallery' March 2020.
+Chewing The Fat: Play Act Cards (PAC) is a card game originally developed as a way to devise scenes with actors for our film work Idle Acts whilst on residency in Beeston, South Leeds in 2019.
+It was designed and configured in this form for HER-MIT Projects 'Fag Packet Gallery' March 2020 (interview here).

 PAC is a card game that invites us to